motilalmeher/motilalmeher.github.io/_stories/2022-04-11-broken_family.md

 They know how to laugh and have a good time.
 They find ways to be happy; they don’t just drown with the fact that they came from a broken family and that they don’t deserved to be happy.
 Some are putting masks to hide their true feelings, others are exposing themselves to show that life doesn't end there and they don’t need a complete family to be happy.

 They will make sure their children will be happy.
 They will make sure they’re going to marry the person who accepts who they are and will work things out to keep the family intact.
 They will make sure their children will never feel unloved and unwanted.
 They will become a better parent.
 They will never do anything that could hurt their future children and they don’t want them to feel the same mess again.

 They value simple things in life.
 Appreciating little things in life makes them happy.
 They appreciate simple over the grandest things.
 They know material things cannot give them happiness.
 A person who came from a broken family can identify people in need and they know how to make them feel better.
 Their purpose in life is not being the best.
 They measure their fulfillment by helping others and they feel blessed, that is all that matters.

-But as compare to my friends I think I have more energy I can thik like a child who don't affraid to have many dreams.
-Self-love is more important than anything else.
-I will conqure this world one day.
+One day I will conqure this world....